sudorandom/kmcd.dev/content/posts/2022-02-20_evepraisal/index.md

 +++
 categories = ["gaming", "project"] date = "2022-02-20"
-description = "Evepraisal - An Eve Online price estimation tool" images = ["/posts/evepraisal.com/thumbnail.png"]
-featured = "thumbnail.png"
-featuredalt = ""
+description = "Evepraisal - Introducing the price estimation tool for the MMORPG game Eve Online that I created.
+Sometimes the best way to play is not to play" images = ["/posts/evepraisal.com/thumbnail.png"] featured = "thumbnail.png" featuredalt = ""